Access Control

 Overview

-Section titled “Overview”Rondo Club uses a shared access model: all authenticated users can see and edit all data.
+Section titled “Overview”Rondo Club uses a mostly shared access model: authenticated users can see and edit all people and teams, with task-specific visibility rules for todos.
 On top of this, a role-based permission system controls access to administrative features and specific sections of the application.

 Key principles:

-- Authenticated users see everything - Once logged in, users can view and edit all people, teams, dates, and todos
+- Authenticated users share core data - Once logged in, users can view and edit all people, teams, and dates

 - Trashed posts are hidden - Posts in the trash are not accessible via the frontend